luisgbyte/luisgbyte/README.md

 My name is Luis and I am a Full Stack Developer.

 * :computer: Love writing JavaScript codes
-* :rocket: Learning the Reactjs Stack
+* :rocket: Learning the ReactJs Stack
 * :zap: Interested in information security
 * :bicyclist: My hobbies are cycling and watching good series